• 2007 - 2018 Dodge 6.7L Cummins HPCR (High Pressure Common

 • 350-385 HP, 650-850 lbs-ft torque

 In 2007, Cummins bumped the displacement from 5.9L up to a healthy 6.7L engine.
 The '08-'12 6.7L engine cranks out 350 hp and 650 lb-ft of torque, and 2013-up puts out 385hp right off the showroom floor.
 The power is put to a Mercedes G56 6-spd manual transmission, or a Chrysler 6-spd 68RFE automatic transmission.
 Thanks to changes in the common rail fuel system, the engine runs noticeably quieter.
 2007 also marked the year that Dodge introduced the diesel particulate filter (DPF), an Exhaust Gas Recirculation system (EGR) and a Variable Geometry Turbocharger (VGT) to assist with meeting strict emissions regulations.
 Unfortunately, sacrifices to power and fuel economy are made in the process of meeting emissions.
-We can help you recover some mpg's and power from your 6.7L engine with a variety of aftermarket products.
+We can help you recover some MPGs and power from your 6.7L engine with a variety of 6.7L Cummins performance aftermarket products.
+If you don’t see the 6.7L Cummins performance part that you’re looking for, contact us for assistance.